Proposed Harriet Tubman Underground Railroad New York Byway

 As a vehicle for education, preservation, and economic growth, the Harriet Tubman Underground Railroad New York Byway (and All-American Road*) fosters community pride, enhances residents’ quality of life, preserves its historic and natural assets, inspires visitors to be agents of change, and elevates the authentic stories of Freedom Seekers on their journey to Freedom by providing exceptional and inclusive experiences along its 550-mile route.

-TAGLINE: Sharing Authentic Stories of Harriet Tubman and Freedom Seekers in New York.
+TAGLINE: Sharing Authentic Stories of Harriet Tubman, the Underground Railroad, and Freedom Seekers in New York.

 * This determination depends on the Federal Highway Administration’s reopening of the national program to designate new national scenic byways and All-American Roads.